-Through the time, the trend of nursing profession was commercialized through its great opportunities abroad and its deafening high pay for specialized nurses.
-Meanwhile, nursing schools had emerged like mushrooms in the Philippines and the number of Filipino nurses become extremely imbalanced with its term of demand from healthcare facilities here in the country; making greener pastures overseas as an option and a vibrant dream goal.
+Through time, the trend of the nursing profession was commercialized through its great opportunities abroad and its deafening high pay for specialized nurses.
+Meanwhile, nursing schools had emerged like mushrooms in the Philippines and the number of Filipino nurses become extremely imbalanced with its term of demand from healthcare facilities here in the country; making greener pastures overseas an option and a vibrant dream goal.

-15. Well Educated – The quality of nursing education in the Philippines comprised mainly of a four-year curriculum and Bachelor of Science in Nursing is common unlike to other countries that they would opt only to take a 2 -3 years of practical nursing course.
-Though, our healthcare facilities do not have identical advanced technology with other countries, Filipino nurses do adapt with ease because while studying we are at the same time exposed in the clinical area; making our idealism with book fundamentals placed with realistic scenarios.
+15. Well Educated – The quality of nursing education in the Philippines has comprised mainly of a four-year curriculum and Bachelor of Science in Nursing is common unlike in other countries that they would opt only to take 2 -3 years of practical nursing course.
+Though our healthcare facilities do not have identical advanced technology with other countries, Filipino nurses do adapt with ease because while studying we are at the same time exposed in the clinical area; making our idealism with book fundamentals placed with realistic scenarios.

 11. Easy- to- get –along – Filipinos are friendly in nature.
-They smile back and would usually offer their help to others when need arises.
-Filipinos are giving in what they have and are not reluctant to share themselves to other people.
+They smile back and would usually offer their help to others when the need arises.
+Filipinos are giving in to what they have and are not reluctant to share themselves with other people.

-10. Stress – tolerant – Even problems arise; Filipino nurses are psychologically strong inspite of it.
-They are emotionally prepared to any sort of calamities or unfortunate events outside the country.
-There are many factors which makes Pinoys a tolerant of stressful situations aside from being mapagmatiis.
-Furthermore, the most distinctive about Filipinos is we could even smile or put a humour out of a chaotic scenario.
+10. Stress – tolerant – Even problems arise; Filipino nurses are psychologically strong in spite of it.
+They are emotionally prepared for any sort of calamities or unfortunate events outside the country.
+There are many factors that make Pinoys tolerant of stressful situations aside from being mapagmatiis.
+Furthermore, the most distinctive about Filipinos is we could even smile or put humor out of a chaotic scenario.

 9. Committed and Passionate – Empathy was taught from the beginning of nursing education and until in practice settings; female Filipino nurses abroad are considered to have motherly nurturing care because of our caring attitude or pagiging maalaga or malambing in nature.
-Aside from that, Pinoys are also committed in their work and would usually last long in their respective work assignment without any complain from their co-workers.
+Aside from that, Pinoys are also committed to their work and would usually last long in their respective work assignment without any complaint from their co-workers.

 9. Honest – 8 out of 10 Filipinos are honest.
 They are sincere in what they do and truthfulness is their main thing.
 They are the ones who would sincerely practice nursing care without any shortcuts and would work hard for the exact time of hours allotted for them.